jeffreyscholz/solidity-zero-finder-rust/README.md

 `./target/release/eth-zero-finder "myFunctionName?(uint,address,...)"`

 The question mark will be substituted with a hex number found by searching.
 Your function should follow the format for solidity function selectors.
 Eg: No arguments: "myFunction()".
 One address argument: "myFunction(address)".
 Two arguments: "anotherFunction(uint256,address)" etc.

+The search usually completes in less than 10 minutes on a macbook pro.